Blog

 I ordered different shirts made of 100% cotton and tri-blend (50% polyester, 25% combed ring-spun cotton, 25% rayon).
 I also tried different colors and printing techniques like DTG (Direct-To-Garment), Screen Printing, and Embroidery.

-This has been a super interesting process since I'm able to discard many things that simply won't meet the quality standards that I'm looking for.
+This has been a really interesting process because it helped me discard options that don’t meet the quality bar.

 I can’t wait to make this available to you and I hope you liked these behind-the-scenes pictures :)